MathHubInfo/Legacy-planetary/README.md

+# About

+Since mid-2013, Planetary is the software system that runs [PlanetMath](http://planetmath.org).
+The technologies used (including Drupal 7, MathML, and the Virtuoso triple store) comprise an extensible modern platform, suitable for further development and stand-alone deployments.

+Planetary is already in use as a course forum and as the frontend to a formal mathematics system.

 # Our development style

-We have relatively small [milestones](https://github.com/KWARC/planetary/issues/milestones), due approximately every two months.
+We try to maintain relatively small [milestones](https://github.com/KWARC/planetary/issues/milestones) that are due approximately every two months.

+In addition to the installation instructions below, we have [developer docs](https://github.com/KWARC/planetary/wiki/Planetary-Developer-Docs:-Drupal-by-Example) on our wiki.

 We're happy to mentor newcomers - pick a [minor issue](https://github.com/KWARC/planetary/issues?labels=minor&milestone=&page=1&state=open) and we'll walk you through the steps to solve it.